Nothing Barred

 Nothing Barred is a 1961 British black and white comedy film directed by Darcy Conyers and starring Brian Rix, Leo Franklyn and Naunton Wayne.
+It was written by John Chapman.

 Plot

-Penniless Lord Whitebait (Naunton Wayne) plans to save his dwindling fortunes by opening his stately home, Whitebait Manor near Egham, to the public.
+Penniless Lord Whitebait plans to save his dwindling fortunes by opening his stately home, Whitebait Manor near Egham, to the public.
 But public interest proves minimal, and with rapidly mounting debts and the spiralling costs of his daughter's upcoming wedding threatening to ruin him, Whitebait is forced to take desperate measures.
-He and his servant Spankforth (Charles Heslop) plot to stage the theft of a valuable painting from Whitebait Manor.
+He and his servant Spankforth plot to stage the theft of a valuable painting from Whitebait Manor.